Wednesday, April 30, 2025

 Capti ab initio

-The mind is a labyrinth designed by its own prisoner.
+The mind is a cage designed by its own prisoner.

 Twice Lost

-Orpheus lost Eurydice twice: once to death, once to doubt.
+Orpheus lost Eurydice twice: once to death, again to doubt.

 Anamnesis